-Treelee Mac Ann is a Professor of Art teaching printmaking, life drawing, and design.
+Treelee Mac Ann is a professor of art teaching printmaking, life drawing, and design in the department of visual arts.
 She completed her BA in printmaking from the State University of New York at Oswego and earned her MFA from Bowling Green State University (OH) with a major in printmaking and a minor in drawing and photography.

 Her work has won many awards and has been featured in more than 70-juried international and national exhibitions, as well as, numerous regional and selected exhibits.